 If any of the grounds contained in the Request for Appeal meet the criteria listed in A., B., and/or C. above, the Appeal Chair will notify Parties and their Advisors, the Title IX Coordinator, and, when appropriate, the Investigators and/or the original Hearing Officer of Appeals Officer Decision Granting Request and Grounds for Appeal.
-Similarly, if none of the grounds contained in the Request for Appeal meet the criteria listed in A., B., and/or C. above, the Appeal Chair will notify Parties and their Advisors, the Title IX Coordinator, and, when appropriate, the Investigators and/or the original Hearing Officer Decision Granting Request and Grounds for Appeal.
-Similarly, if none of the grounds contained in the Request for Appeal meet the criteria listed in A., B., and/or C. above, the Appeal Chair will notify Parties and their Advisors, the Title IX Coordinator, and, when appropriate, the Investigators and/or the original Hearing Officer of Appeals Officer Decision Denying Request and Ground for Appeal.
+Similarly, if none of the grounds contained in the Request for Appeal meet the criteria listed in A., B., and/or C. above, the Appeal Chair will notify Parties and their Advisors, the Title IX Coordinator, and, when appropriate, the Investigators and/or C. above, the Appeal Chair will notify Parties and their Advisors, the Title IX Coordinator, and, when appropriate, the Investigators and/or the original Hearing Officer of Appeals Officer Decision Denying Request and Ground for Appeal.